erkaiyublog/erkaiyublog.github.io/_posts/2025-06-30-Leveraging-Binary-Coverage-for-Effective-Generation-Guidance-in-Kernel-Fuzzing.md

 ## What are future directions for this research?

-To be added
+-

 ## What questions are you left with?

-To be added
+-

 ## What is your take-away message from this paper?

 ### Kernel State Coverage Works
 In Section 3.2 the author mentioned works that abstract the execution state of the program as feedback for fuzzers (e.g. IJON and StateFuzz).
 I haven't heard of this approach before.

+### Some Thoughts
-* Including memory pattern in kernel code coverage metrics can be benefitial as it includes more info.
+Including memory pattern in kernel code coverage metrics can be benefitial as it includes more info.

-* The memory overhead introduced by memory pattern is affordable, while the run-time overhead might be higher than state-of-the-art implementations.
+The memory overhead introduced by memory pattern is affordable, while the run-time overhead might be higher than state-of-the-art implementations.
 In the experiments, it takes KBinCov longer execution time to really achieve a better result.

-* In Section 6.2, the authors explained that QEMU-KVM has significantly higher coverage statistics than QEMU-TCG, due to the fact that ***QEMU enabled a different set of devices under the two modes, thus affecting the number of modules the kernel loads during initialization***, and in turn resulting in a difference in the figures when saturated.
+In Section 6.2, the authors explained that QEMU-KVM has significantly higher coverage statistics than QEMU-TCG, due to the fact that ***QEMU enabled a different set of devices under the two modes, thus affecting the number of modules the kernel loads during initialization***, and in turn resulting in a difference in the figures when saturated.